spryker/spryker-docs/docs/paas-plus/dev/platform-as-a-service-plus.md

 ## 1. Get your project ready for PaaS+

-Before you can start managing the upgrades of your project with PaaS+, fulfill the following prerequisites:
+Before you can start managing the upgrades of your project with PaaS+, fulfill the following prerequisites.

 ### 1.1.
 Update each module to the latest version